vsch/MissingInActions/README.md

 * Add: customizable backspace and delete actions with variations: spaces, alternating word, word excluding 1 space, and word.
 All are customizable with regex for selecting what is deleted.
-* Add: basic Bulk search/replace action and dialog.
+* Add: basic Batch search/replace action and dialog.
 Each line in search will be replaced by corresponding line in replace.
 Third pane is options, each is a character: `c` - case sensitive, `w` - word (same as `be`), `e` - end word boundary, `b` - begin word boundary.
 * Fix: toolbar combo action incompatibility with 2018.2 intellij-community master branch